ventilate-schools/ventilate-schools.github.io/contribution_rules.md

 ---
 layout: page
-title: Contribution Rules
+title: Contribution and Rules
-permalink: contribution-rules
+permalink: contributing-and-rules
 ---

-# Rules / Conduct.
+# Rules / Code of Conduct.

 See something you want to fix?
 Here are the rules for contributing to this repository.